wp-blocks/modul-r/readme.txt

 * First release

 == TODOS ==
-* A better way to change the primary and secondary color, if possible with che wp customizer
 * Provide a better way to select triggered animation, if possible without writing the name class (with a checkbox or similar)
-* Microformats

 == Images Screenshot ==
 License: CC0 1.0 Universal (CC0 1.0)